Short Bhutan Tour Package - 7 Days

 Itinerary

-Nepal Bhutan Short Tour Itinerary
+Short Bhutan Tour Package Itinerary

 You may arrive in Kathmandu at any time.
 Upon arrival, you will be welcomed by one of our airport representatives.
 He will help you get transferred to your Hotel.
 There are no planned activities for the day, thus you may check into your Hotel and relax.
 Overnights stay at the hotel in Kathmandu.